ThonyPrice/deepl_project/presentation/manuscript.md

 ## Accuracy

 To summary the results interestingly we found our best accuracy in model D which, as we mentioned, showed a lot of overfitting.
-However, we reason that the stable learning of the last model (F) has a more stable result which would generalise better and could achieve better accuracy if allowed to train for a longer period of time.
+However, we reason that the last model (F) has a more stable result due to its smoother learning process, which would generalise better and could achieve better accuracy if allowed to train for a longer period of time.

 ## Discussion and retro